Geetha63/MS-Teams-Scripts/UserPolicyAssignment/README.md

+# User Policy Assignment
-#### Description:
+# Description:
-UserPolicyAssignment script will work for assigning custom user policies for N no.of users.
+UserPolicyAssignment script will work for assigning custom user policies for N no.of users.\
+To run the script please install the [SFB online connector](https://www.microsoft.com/en-us/download/details.aspx?id=39366)
+- Import the Module into windows powershell
+- Get the script from the 'UserPolicyAssignment.ps1' file and paste it into windows powershell, then run the script.
-Script has all the avaialble policies to user listed below, please provide the requried input from 1 to 12 to apply the policy.
+- Script has all the avaialble policies to user listed below, please provide the requried input from 1 to 12 to apply the policy.

                       1- TeamsAppSetupPolicy
                       2- TeamsMeetingPolicy